markosluzardo/GettingCleaningData/README.md

 Output
 ----

 The script creates two files containing cleansed data.
-The file `ucihardataset1.txt` is produced after the following operations:
+The file `ucihardataset1.txt` is produced after following the operations described in the Code Book.

-- Merged train and test data into a single file
-- Included subjects and activity as variables
-- Removed derived variables
-- Renamed variable descriptions

-There are 10299 records and 21 variables covering accelerometer (which has gravitational and body motion components) and gyroscope data in a triaxial (X-Y-Z) configuration.

 The file `ucihardataset2.txt` is produced after a summary operation computing the mean of the variables, grouped by subject and activity type.